aoloe/php-share/README.md

     ```
     RewriteEngine on

-#   ually it RewriteBase is just '/', but
+    # Usually it RewriteBase is just '/', but
-#   place it with your subdirectory path
+    # replace it with your subdirectory path
     RewriteBase /share/

     RewriteCond %{REQUEST_FILENAME} !-f